thisrod/pyfield/README.md

 In the case that the grids coincide, this reduces to assignment.
 There are some other desirable properties we should investigate.
 Does setting samples on parts of a field commute, when the bounds of those parts don't overlap?
 Also, an array of results can be constructed by adding slices at integration timesteps to an accumulator field with a larger step.
 Does assigning the slices to the accumulator do the same thing, regardless of its initial value?

+Things to change
+---

+Fields and grids should have `label` and `units` elements, for use in graph axes, filenames and so on.
+Perhaps `symbol` too.

 History and motivation
 ---